 Where We Started:

 Blue Thumb began in 2006 as an outreach program of the Rice Creek Watershed District (located in Blaine, Minnesota) to help its cities meet mandated water quality goals set forth in the Clean Water Act.
+By 2015, Blue Thumb had expanded far beyond the bounds of any one watershed, and the licensed operation of the program was transferred to Metro Blooms.

 The EPA identifies runoff as a major threat to the quality of our waterways.
 However, much of the general public is unaware of how runoff from their property impacts our clean water or how they can change this impact.